pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 The first explanation is that the network does not obtain an accuracy of 100% but only 97.8% so the deep features should only be almost linearly separable.
 However this does not completely explain this messy result.

 The other explanation is that the deep features are almost linearly separable in their space which has here 64 dimensions.
-And when we project the deep features in 2D we totally lost the linear separability.
+And when we project the deep features in 2D we totally loose the linear separability.

 Let's try to project them in the 3D space in order to retain more information: